Unintentional Shootings, Not Accidents

 By Race, Ethnicity, and Age

-About half (53.7%) of unintentional firearm deaths occur under the age of 34.
-Nearly one-quarter of all unintentional firearm decedents are 0-19 years old and nearly one-third of all unintentional firearm decedents are 20-34 years old.42
+Half (52%) of unintentional firearm deaths occur under the age of 35.
+Nearly one-quarter of all unintentional firearm decedents are 0-19 years old and 28% of all unintentional firearm decedents are 20-34 years old.42

 One study found that victims were more likely to be unintentionally shot by someone else the younger they were.
 Over three quarters (78%) of unintentional firearm deaths for children 0-14 were caused by someone else while the majority of unintentional shootings among older Americans were self-inflicted.43

 It is important to note that when looking at unintentional gun deaths for both males and females by age, race, and ethnicity, the subgroups have few deaths and as a result, much of the data is unreliable or suppressed.
-For males, Black and American Indian /Alaska Natives ages 20-34 are at highest risk.
+Black males ages 20-34 are at highest risk.
 For females, Black youth ages 0-19 are at highest risk, though the rates for all races and ethnicities for women are small.
 Rates of unintentional gun deaths for White women are similar across most of the lifespan.40

 Rate per 100,000